Rowan Fortune

 their humanity surgically and spiritually cut from them, out of some misguided enshrinement of the state.

 The Loom itself is ‘an institution that — purportedly — traced its roots back to Abraham and Isaac, whose members regarded themselves as the inheritors of that legacy; their blood descendants.’
-They are the agents of a sinister, misotheist force, ‘The Weaver of History, The God of Many Names and None.
+They are agents of a sinister, misotheist force, ‘The Weaver of History, The God of Many Names and None.
 The Father of All.’
-In that service they propagandise a false, confining reality, and are as close as the stories come to an antagonist.
+In that service, they propagandise a false, confining reality and are as close as the stories come to an antagonist.

-Lea’s many anti-fables interweave so that even the boundaries between them blur; they build on one another, suggesting (rather than dully describing) a larger context in which everything is birthed and transmuted, always becoming something else, resisting petrification and sleep.
-In ‘A Meal For Vermin’ a depressed comedian, Harold, finds entryway to Lea’s equivalent of Dante’s Inferno, only it’s much weirder.
-Harold finds that he is cast in an unending cycle of birth, ‘endless; reborn again and again beyond endurance, all notion of life and death dissolving.’
-‘Cain’s Gospel’ introduces another such archetype of primordial chaos, in intimate conversation with someone named Cecile, teasing and prying hopes: ‘You can’t lie to me, like you do to yourself.
+Lea’s anti-fables interweave so that even the boundaries between them blur; they build on one another, suggesting (rather than dully describing) a larger context in which everything is birthed and transmuted, always becoming something else, resisting petrification and sleep.
+In ‘A Meal For Vermin’ a depressed comedian, Harold, finds an entryway to Lea’s equivalent of Dante’s Inferno made stranger.
+Harold finds himself cast in an unending cycle of birth, ‘endless; reborn again and again beyond endurance, all notion of life and death dissolving.’
+‘Cain’s Gospel’ introduces another archetype of primordial chaos, in intimate conversation with someone named Cecile, teasing and prying hopes: ‘You can’t lie to me, like you do to yourself.
 I see, sweetheart, oh yes… I see.’
-These early pieces establish a motif of imprisonment, and of a desperate seeking for liberation.
+These early pieces establish a motif of imprisonment and a desperate search for liberation.

 The nihilism of these stories is not indiscriminate.
 It’s applied foremost to artifice, to ‘the mask of humanity,’ revealing, ‘the pulsing, dark-seeping, maggot state.’
 It is applied to pretences justifying mere cruelties: ‘Do you have any idea how many times I’ve heard that?
 I don’t enjoy it; it’s my job.
 It’s not my decision; it’s my duty.
 It’s necessary, for the greater good, for God, for humanity, for civilisation, for the future.
 Fucking Hell, you wouldn’t dare, you wouldn’t dare, if you knew.
 It’s bullshit, Doctor; I know you love this; I can smell it on you.’

 This is a criticism applied especially to those who commodify miracles, macabre or otherwise: ‘An unpleasant truth; that the self-proclaimed truth-seekers; who marketed themselves as further sighted, deeper knowing than the common or garden herd, only wanted ghost stories and fairy tales; things they could package and market, sell like plastic toys.’
-And it takes aim at those who worship states of stasis, of seamless, changeless posthistories.
+And it aims at those who worship states of stasis, seamless, changeless posthistories.

 I don’t enjoy it; it’s my job.
 It’s not my decision; it’s my duty.
 It’s necessary, for the greater good, for God, for humanity, for civilisation, for the future.